Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities: Fiber-based microcavity

 The cavity design is depicted schematically in Fig.\ \ref{fig:Mirror} (a): The resonator consists of a curved micromirror machined on the end-facet of a single mode optical fiber and a macroscopic plane mirror.
 Both the commercial plane mirror substrate and the fiber surface are coated with a highly reflective dielectric coating for a center wavelength of 780\,nm, where a finesse of $ \F\approx 60 000 $ can be reached.
 In this configuration, the planar mirror serves as a near-ideal reference mirror, which permits us to study the effects of the micromirror alone.
 The light of a grating-stabilized diode laser is coupled into the cavity through the fiber, and light transmitted through the plane mirror is collimated and detected with an avalanche photo diode.
 The whole stability range of the cavity can be covered with sub-nanometer resolution with a piezo step drive linear positioning stage (PI LPS-24), onto which the fiber is mounted.
 In addition, a shear piezo crystal is used for scanning the cavity length over the resonance.
 The plane mirror can be laterally scanned with an XY piezo table (PI P-541.2SL) over one hundred micrometers.
 A mirror mount allows for angular alignment of the cavity.

 A white-light interferometric image of the laser-machined depression on the fiber surface is shown in Fig.\ \ref{fig:Mirror} (b).
 The image is taken with a home-built instrument with a lateral resolution of 560\,nm and a vertical resolution of 0.1\,nm (rms).
-Cuts through the profile along the dashed gray lines are shown in Fig.\ \ref{fig:Mirror} (c).
-The dashed white circle illustrates the $ 1/e^2 $-diameter of the fundamental mode for a mirror separation $ d \approx r_c/4$.
+The dashed white circle illustrates the $ 1/e^2 $-diameter of the fundamental mode for a mirror separation $ d \approx r_c/4$, the black square shows the area used for the simulation.
 A Gaussian fit to the surface data (lines in Fig.\ \ref{fig:Mirror} (c)) shows good agreement, and only nanometer-scale deviations can be seen from the residuals (Fig.\ \ref{fig:Mirror} (d)).
 The central part of the profile can be well approximated by a parabola.
 Figure \ref{fig:Mirror} (e) shows the residual of a two-dimensional parabolic fit to the data.
 Certain localized imperfections are present on the fiber surface, as well as an overall shape deviation.

 Figure \ref{fig:Mirror} (c) also illustrates that the profile is not rotationally symmetric but rather has elliptical contour lines.
 This leads to Hermite-Gauss modes to closely resemble the eigenmodes of the cavity, and to a splitting of higher-order transverse modes of equal order.
 Additionally, the ellipticity splits each cavity resonance into a linear polarization doublet \cite{Uphoff15}.
 We use polarization optics before the fiber to select one of the modes for evaluation.
-The surface shown in Fig.\ \ref{fig:Mirror} (b) is rotated such that the principle axes of the profile coincide with the coordinate axes.
-The minimal radius of curvature in the center is found to be $ r_c^{(x)} = 161 $\um~in $x-$ and $ r_c^{(y)} = 201 $\um~in $y-$direction.
+The surface shown in Fig.\ \ref{fig:Mirror} (b) is rotated such that the principal axes of the profile coincide with the coordinate axes.
+The minimal radius of curvature in the center is found to be $ r_c^{(x)} = 161\,\mu$m in $x-$ and $ r_c^{(y)} = 201\,\mu$m in $y-$direction.
+This is in the range of typical values for laser machined mirror profiles.